Improved Social Avatars

 Active Input

 Eye-tracking can also be useful for active input, allowing users to consciously take advantage of their gaze to make tasks faster and easier.
-While many VR applications today allow users to ‘force pull’ objects at a distance by pointing at them and initiating a grab, eye-tracking could make that quicker and more accurate, allowing users to simply look and grab.
+While many XR applications today allow users to ‘force pull’ objects at a distance by pointing at them and initiating a grab, eye-tracking could make that quicker and more accurate, allowing users to simply look and grab.
 Using eye-tracking for this task can actually be much more accurate, because our eyes are much better at pointing at distant objects than using a laser pointer from our hands, since the natural shakiness of our hands is amplified over distance.

 Healthcare & Research